-Possible debt products that may be covered by the EU guarantee include:
+The EU guarantee may be provided for the financing and investment operations in the form of:

 direct debt-subordinated loans, unsecured lending, uncollateralised loans, corporate loans, mezzanine investments, senior loans and credit lines;

-[credit enhancement (to project bonds, bank loans or a combination of the two) and loans for social and educational infrastructure projects, corporate loans, or senior debt and subordinated loans to special-purpose vehicles and PPP structures (in project financing schemes)];
+credit enhancement for new investments (to project bonds, bank loans or a combination of the two) and loans for social and educational infrastructure projects, corporate loans, or senior debt and subordinated loans to special-purpose vehicles and PPP structures (in project financing schemes);

-intermediate debt including framework loans disbursed through financial intermediaries and involving multiple final recipients such as microfinance recipients, social enterprises, service providers, social innovators, and, providers of education, training and related services.
+intermediate debt including framework loans disbursed through financial intermediaries and involving multiple final recipients.

-Under the Social Investment and Skills window, the EU guarantee may be provided for the investment and the finance operations in the form of:

-(counter)-guarantees and other risk sharing arrangements for schemes implemented by financial intermediaries or implementing partners;
+(counter)-guarantees, on-lending guarantees, funded guarantees and other risk sharing arrangements for schemes implemented by financial intermediaries or implementing partners;

 direct guarantees and other risk sharing arrangements for financial intermediaries or implementing partners;

-guarantee products covering newly originated loans [which may provide regulatory capital relief for financial intermediaries];
+guarantee products covering newly originated loans which may, subject to applicable regulations and to the consent of the relevant national regulators if applicable, provide regulatory capital relief for financial intermediaries;

 targeted guarantee mechanisms that may be devised to enable and support social investments from the endowment base of foundations and philanthropic organisations, contributing to reduce the risk of their portfolio and/or guarantee a certain level of returns.
 The above shall typically be linked to the condition that returns generated on the side of investors from the use of the guarantee would be spent on grants and non-repayable assistance aligned with InvestEU priority funding areas.

-The guarantee products can take the form of capped or un-capped guarantees in line with the following conditions:
+The following conditions shall apply to the financing and investment operations made under the EU compartment:

-capped (counter)-guarantees, in which case they shall typically cover portfolios of loans to final recipients or investments made into final recipients at a guarantee coverage of 50% to 80%, which can arrive to up to 95% in duly justified cases;
+for capped (counter)-guarantees, they shall typically cover portfolios of loans to final recipients or investments made into final recipients at a guarantee coverage of 50% to 80%, which can arrive to up to 95% in duly justified cases;

-uncapped guarantees, in which case they shall typically cover portfolios of loans to final recipients or investments made into final recipients at a guarantee coverage in the area of 50% to 80%.
-In case the implementing partner provides uncapped portfolio guarantees and uncapped portfolio counter-guarantees, the EU guarantee may be offered as [credit enhancement] for the implementing partner.
+for uncapped guarantees, they shall typically cover portfolios of loans to final recipients or investments made into final recipients at a guarantee coverage in the area of 50% to 80%.
+In case the implementing partner provides uncapped portfolio guarantees and uncapped portfolio counter-guarantees, the EU guarantee may be offered as credit enhancement for the implementing partner.

-The products covered by the portfolio guarantee shall rank pari passu with the financial intermediary with regard to loss recoveries provided that if an amount of the losses exceeds the guarantee cap amount a corresponding amount of loss recoveries may firstly be allocated to the more senior exposures.
+The products covered by the portfolio guarantee shall rank pari passu with the financial intermediary with regard to loss recoveries provided that in the case of capped guarantees if the amount of the losses exceeds the guarantee cap amount a corresponding amount of loss recoveries may firstly be allocated to the more senior exposures.

 In duly justified cases, the revenue and risk sharing between the implementing partner and financial intermediary may be asymmetric.

 b) Use of the EU guarantee for debt-type operations